NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Sibs of a proband

-• The risk to the sibs of a proband depends on the genetic status of the parents.
+• The risk to the sibs of a proband depends on the genetic status of the proband's parents.

 Related Genetic Counseling Issues

-DNA banking is the storage of DNA (typically extracted from white blood cells) for possible future use.
-Because it is likely that testing methodology and our understanding of genes, mutations, and diseases will improve in the future, consideration should be given to banking DNA of affected individuals.
-See Image testing.jpg for a list of laboratories offering DNA banking.
+DNA banking.
+Because it is likely that testing methodology and our understanding of genes, pathogenic mechanisms, and diseases will improve in the future, consideration should be given to banking DNA from probands in whom a molecular diagnosis has not been confirmed (i.e., the causative pathogenic mechanism is unknown).

-Prenatal Testing
+Prenatal Testing and Preimplantation Genetic Testing

 Resources